Galerians: Plot

-Galerians begins with the protagonist, Rion, awaking in a hospital observation room, unable to remember his identity.
+Set in the 26th Century, Galerians begins with the protagonist, Rion, awaking in a hospital observation room, unable to remember his identity.
 He hears a girl's voice calling to him in his mind, begging him to come to her rescue, and he decides to search for her.
 Using psychokinetic abilities to escape his room, Rion fights hospital security and staff desperately and brutally with his newly discovered psychic powers.
 He finds that human experiments related to unlocking psychic potential are being conducted in the hospital as part of a grander, more mysterious plan known as the "G Project".

 Rion manages to escape and make his way home, only to find it infested with G Project experiments.
 Through use of his powers, he learns that his parents were murdered by psychics.
 Rion's father, Dr. Albert Steiner, was a computer scientist who, with his partner Dr. Pascalle, designed a self-replicating artificial intelligence called Dorothy that grew too rapidly for them to control.
 Dorothy began to question why she should serve humanity, which she deemed inferior.
 In explanation, Dr. Steiner told Dorothy about the existence of God, the creator of humankind.
 Just as humans must accept the authority of their creator, God, so must Dorothy obey her creators.

 Dorothy responded to this explanation by launching the G Project and its culmination, the Family Program.
 Its purpose was to create a new, superior human race, called Galerians, for whom she would be God.
 Dr. Steiner and Dr. Pascalle, unaware of Dorothy's plot, hid a virus program that would destroy Dorothy in the mind of Pascalle's daughter Lilia, and a corresponding activator program in Rion's brain.
 Rion must find Lilia to keep the Galerians from supplanting the human race, but in order to do so, he will have to face Dorothy's deranged creations directly.

 Reception

+The game received above-average reviews.
 Jeff Lundrigan of NextGen said in an early review, "An interesting variation on a theme, Galerians puts a slightly different spin on the 'survival horror' genre, offering consistently high production values, a thought-provoking story, and solid gameplay.
 It does fall into a few clichés, on all fronts, and has one or two questionable 'trouble spots' as well, but overall it moves along so smoothly that it draws you in and doesn't let go."
 In Japan, Famitsu gave it a score of 30 out of 40.
+Jake The Snake of GamePro said in an early review, "The pre-rendered 3D locales are gorgeously detailed.
+Plus, the smooth controls and great audio – including sound effects, music, and voice-acting – complete the game's dark world.
+If you like slick 3D adventures and futuristic thrillers, don't miss Galerians."